drewmarin/AWSSCD02/infrastructure.md

 - Endpoint policy is used to control what it can access
 - can;t access cross region services with this

+### VPC Endpoint Policies

+- Allow access to an entire service in a region via the endpoint, really just controlling the endpoint now the rest of the iam policies/needs
+- Needs to be a supported Service <https://docs.aws.amazon.com/vpc/latest/privatelink/aws-services-privatelink-support.html>

 ## Interface Endpoints